 Resident and Commuter Policies

 Because Trinity’s educational mission and philosophy extend well beyond the classroom to include a range of learning opportunities and developmental experiences, Trinity encourages all students in the College of Arts and Sciences to live on campus.
 Residential living enables students to explore the rich dimensions of community life and embark on their own personal development with the guidance of professional staff.

 All students living in residence halls must be on a meal plan provided by the University.
-The Vice President for Student Affairs may grant exemptions from the meal plan for documented health reasons for which a diet prescribed by a physician cannot be accommodated by food services.
+The Vice President for Student Affairs may grant exemptions from the meal plan for documented health reasons for which a diet prescribed by a physician cannot be accommodated by food Dining Services.

 Lockers and mailboxes are available to all commuter students in the College of Arts and Sciences.
 Lounges are available in Main Hall to mingle, study, and relax.